coast-team/collaborative-editing-generic-log/README.md

 - context: The context of generation or reception of the operation.
 It represents the state of the document using a _state vector_, which keeps track of the operations observed by the site.
 - collaborators: The global list of current collaborators.
-- directlyConnectedTo: The list of collaborators to which the site is directly connected to at the time.
+- neighbours: The list of collaborators to which the site is directly connected to at the time.
 May differ from the field _collaborators_ because of network characteristics.

 ## Open questions